wzjiujiu/Poc-blockchain-nous/evm-bridge-main/smart-contracts/CONTRACTS_DOC.md

 ## ExampleContract

-This is an example smart contract
+Example smart contract for a blockchain-backed dataspace registry

 ### Events